 Virginia Donelson

-Virginia believes that with portraiture especially in her background in comedy has hugely influenced her painting, because success in comedy requires close close observation, just as comedy does.
-Comedy can only be truly funny when it reflects reality, which requires a great deal of close observation of human behavior.
-Similarly she has found that the most critical factor in painting a portrait is looking, truly seeing and reflecting the character of one’s subject.
-It's about proportion: a character played too broadly is never believable and a portrait without accurate proportions never renders a good likeness.
+Drawing upon her years in theatre, Virginia finds that her background in comedy has hugely influenced her painting.
+Success in comedy requires close observation, just as painting does.
+Comedy can only be truly funny when it reflects reality, and that requires a great deal of close observation of human behavior.
+Similarly the most critical factor in painting is looking, truly seeing and reflecting the character of one’s subject.
+It’s about proportion: a character played too broadly is never believable, a portrait painted without accurate proportions never renders a good likeness.

-Since beginning to paint Virginia finds she loves to paint portraits, chiefly of children and dogs, with her English setters as muses.
-And finally she finds great freedom in sometimes painting whimsical, even comical subjects, since after all her first love was comedy.
+Virginia’s favorite subjects are dogs, children and florals.
+She also finds great freedom in sometimes painting whimsical, even comical subjects, since after all her first love was comedy.